An ancient citadel lies abandoned in the mountainous heart of Iran.

 As our group separated, moved through the stalls and began to mingle with the bemused locals, our Korean guides floated about us like owls on speed.
-In situations like these, there is much scope for speculating the punishment that would await them (and according to some, by association, their families) were they to lose sight of their Western wards.
-Luckily for them however, we didn't exactly blend in.
+I wondered what kind of trouble they’d get into if they were to lose sight of their Western wards.
+Luckily for them however, we didn’t exactly blend in.

 It was interesting to see the range of reactions that our presence elicited from the unsuspecting people of North Korea.
-Some gasped in shock, covering their mouths and nudging their friends to look at us; children waved, giggled, shouted "hello" and then ran away; vendors called and beckoned us to browse their wares.
-Everywhere I looked there was a movement of heads turning quickly away - everybody here wanted a good look at the strangers, but most couldn't hold our gaze.
+Some gasped in shock, covering their mouths and nudging their friends to look at us; children waved, giggled, shouted “hello” and then ran away; vendors called and beckoned us to browse their wares.
+Everywhere I looked there was a movement of heads turning quickly away – everybody wanted to get a good look at the strangers, but most wouldn’t hold our gaze.

 One elderly man in a tired military uniform followed us through the market, scowling from a distance.
 Several times I felt tiny hands patting at my trouser pockets, then turned, to see dirty-faced children peering out from the crowds.
-On one occasion I was confronted by an actual beggar - it's still the first and only time I've seen a North Korean ask a foreigner for money, and something which the DPRK leadership does its absolute best to stamp out.
+On one occasion I was confronted by an actual beggar; the first and only time I’ve seen a North Korean ask a foreigner for money, and something which the DPRK leadership does its absolute best to stamp out.

-I yearned in pain for my camera, my shutter finger itching like a phantom limb.
+I yearned for my camera, my shutter finger itching like a phantom limb.

 At one point we bumped into a few of the girls from the massage parlour we’d visited in Rason.
 They stopped browsing to chat with us, and, for just the briefest of moments, I could almost have believed this wasn’t the strangest place I had ever been.

-The natural conclusion was that it was legal to buy here.
-We decided to test the theory, purchasing papers from another stall before rolling up and lighting comically oversized joints right there in the middle of the crowded market.
-Bizarre as the situation was, it seemed a reasonably safe move - and with several hundred people already staring at us, we weren't going to feel any more paranoid than we already were.
+No one seemed to have a problem with us buying the stuff, and so we decided to put it to the ultimate test: purchasing papers from another stall before rolling up and lighting comically oversized joints right there in the middle of the crowded market.
+Bizarre as the situation was, it seemed a reasonably safe move… and with several hundred people already staring at us, we weren’t likely to feel any more paranoid than we already were.